jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thanks to our beloved online streaming, our pandemic worries are easily replaced with tales of passionate love, fantastic magic spells, and galaxies far far away.

 We find Netflix is so compelling because stories are so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 There is no debate.
-We always take the protagonists side.
+We always take the protagonists' side.
 This moral clarity tells us precisely who the heroes and villains are, and therefore lets us commit our emotions.

 For example, we can cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
 While their families' rivalry is ignorant and stupid.
 We also get why Luke Skywalker's rebellion is righteous and worth fighting for!
 And know Darth Vader's empire is hellish and must be destroyed.